Helltank

 Helltank is a science fiction board wargame published by Metagaming Concepts in 1981 as part of its MicroGame line.
 The game simulates combat in the future between a supertank and more conventional forces.

 Gameplay

 Helltank is a 2-player game featuring asymmetric forces: one player has a large and advanced supertank, while the other player has more numerous but weaker forces such as infantry and artillery.
-The map shows a city, wooded hills, a canal, and a highway, and players pick a scenario and a time period.
+The map depicts a city, wooded hills, a canal, and a highway, and the players select a scenario and a time period.

 Publication history

 Metagaming's very first entry in their MicroGame line was Ogre, a science fiction wargame between a large semi-intelligent tank and more numerous but less powerful foes that was designed by Steve Jackson.
 When Jackson left Metagaming to form Steve Jackson Games, he took with him the rights to Ogre.
 In an effort to replace this loss, Phil Kosnett designed Helltank, which was published by Metagaming in 1981 as the 19th MicroGame, packaged like previous games in the series in a ziplock bag.
 Metagaming published the sequel Helltank Destroyer the following year, shortly before the company went out of business.